 Immanuel Kant

 This quote is about walking your path.
 It shows a significant contrast between enlightenment versus enchantment.
-Immanuel Kant (April 22, 1724—February 12, 1804) was a German philosopher who created transcendental idealism, also called formalistic idealism.
-The idea that the human self and Ego construct reality out of sense impressions and universal ideas called categories imposes upon them.
+Immanuel Kant (April 22, 1724—February 12, 1804).
+He was a German philosopher who created transcendental idealism, or formalistic idealism.
+This theory suggests sensory experiences and universal typologies shape perception and understanding.

 “Enlightenment is man’s release from his self-incurred tutelage.
 Tutelage is man’s inability to make use of his understanding without direction from another.
 Self-incurred is this tutelage when its cause lies not in lack of reason but in lack of resolution and courage to use it without direction from another.
 Sapere aude!
 Have the courage to use your own reason!- that is the motto of enlightenment.” — Immanuel Kant